Shaw Cemetery

 If you require further information on memorial stability testing please contact Services Dept, Newbury Town Council, Town Hall, Market Place, Newbury, Berkshire, RG14 5AA.
 Tel: 01635 35486

-Rules and Regulations for the Maintenance of Shaw Cemetery
+Rules and Regulations for the Management of Shaw Cemetery, Shaw Hill, Newbury

 The hours for interments (for all denominations) are as follows: